BookStackApp/website/content/docs/admin/ldap-auth.md

 LDAP_SERVER=example.com:389
 # If using LDAP over SSL you should also define the protocol:
 # LDAP_SERVER=ldaps://example.com:636
-# To allow untrusted LDAPS certificates, define the following:
-# LDAP_TLS_INSECURE=true

-# The base DN from where users will be searched within.
+# The base DN from where users will be searched within
 LDAP_BASE_DN=ou=People,dc=example,dc=com

 # The full DN and password of the user used to search the server